KvonR/E-Commerce-Website/README.md

-# Typescript and React - E-Commerce Site
+# Typescript - E-Commerce Site

 **Date:** May 3, 2024